North Carolina Court Records

 Getting a Traffic Ticket in North Carolina

-A traffic ticket, also referred to as a Uniform Citation Ticket, is usually a computer-generated long-form issued for North Carolina traffic violations and infractions.
+A traffic ticket, also called a Uniform Citation Ticket, is usually a computer-generated long-form issued for North Carolina traffic violations and infractions.
 This is a sworn statement from the officer describing the observed violation.
 It is issued by a state, county, or municipal police or sheriff department officer and will be completed by the officer.
 It will show the bio-data of the offender, including full name, date of birth, social security number, physical & mailing addresses (if different), and details of the license and vehicle involved.
-The nature of the charge being cited will also be listed, along with the location where the alleged offense occurred and the date and time.
+The nature of the charge being cited, which may include speeding, reckless driving, or Felony Overspeeding in North Carolina, will also be listed, along with the location of the alleged offense and the date and time.

-The statute or ordinance the offender is accused of violating may also be included on the ticket, as well as the county where the violation occurred and the court in which the offender will need to appear.
+The statute or ordinance the offender is accused of violating may also be included on the ticket, as well as the county where the violation occurred and the court where the offender must appear.
 The ticket should also show the amount to be paid, the due date for a response, and whether a court appearance will be required.
-If the fine to be paid is not listed on the ticket, then you will need to contact the county court listed.
-There is typically an option where the offender (by signing the citation and the box being checked) can pay all applicable fines and charges without having to make a court appearance.
+If the fine to be paid is not listed on the ticket, then you must contact the county court listed.
+There is typically an option where the offender (by signing the citation and the box being checked) can pay all applicable fines and charges without making a court appearance.
 Doing this is seen as an admission of guilt.

 North Carolina traffic tickets come with financial repercussions.
 These could include penalty fines and court fees.
 The offender also faces the possibility of points being added to their driving record, which can lead to license suspension or revocation.
 Fines vary by violation (determined by presiding laws and statutes), so a fine for speeding above the designated limit will differ from a fine for a DUI.
 The ticket will also include information on contesting the charge.